uqlibrary/uqlibrary-ga/README.md

 ### Developing
 - Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
-- Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-hours).
-- GitHub pages should be updated after every commit to Master by running the "generate-gh-pages.sh" in the /bin/ directory

 ### Testing
 Tests are run using the Web Component Tester.
 Either navigate to /tests/index.html in a browser or using the command line: